24 Best Things to Do in Taveuni© FijiPocketGuide.com

 5. Walk the Lavena Coastal Track

 If you’re only going to do one walk in the Bouma National Heritage Park, make it the Lavena Coastal Walk.
 The walk starts on a pristine beach by the Lavena Lodge where you will need to pay a small fee to access the trail.
 The 3-hour return walk features a varied coastline of black sand beaches, volcanic cliffs, the village of Naba (don’t wander through, stick to the trail) and a suspension bridge.
 At the end of the walk is Wainibau Falls, beautifully framed by a passage that you can swim through for a better view.
 There is a rope to help navigate to the left side of the passage where you can then hold onto an underwater ridge to help get closer to the falls.
-Alternatively, this section of the walk can be accessed through a kayak tour organised through Lavena Lodge.
+For many more activities like this, check out the 10 Best Walks & Hikes on Taveuni.

-Location: Lavena Village, Bouma National Park at the end of the east coast road.
+Location: Lavena Village, Bouma National Heritage Park, at the end of the east coast road (on the bus route – ask the driver).

 6. Have a Go on the Waitavala Sliding Rocks

 If you’re feeling adventurous, have kids to entertain or just appreciate nature’s playground, check out the Waitavala Waterslide.
-This 200m/656ft-long natural waterslide chutes down an undulating set of rapids into a narrow stream at the bottom.
-Be prepared for a few bruises, but also make sure that the slide is safe before you try it yourself, as the currents at the bottom can be strong after heavy rain.
+This 200 m (656 ft)-long natural waterslide chutes down an undulating set of rapids into a narrow stream at the bottom.
+Be prepared for a few bruises, but also make sure that the slide is safe before you try it yourself, as the currents can be strong after heavy rain.
 Watch the locals slide down before giving it a go yourself.
-See more activities like this in 10 Things to Do in Taveuni with Kids.
+See more activities like this in the 10 Things to Do in Taveuni with Kids.

-Location: Just south of Vuniotu on the west coast.
+Location: Just south of Vuniotu, west coast of Taveuni.
 From the Garden Island Resort, walk five minutes north to a dirt road beside a bus shelter.
 Walk up this dirt road for about 20 minutes and turn left just past the sign for the prison.
 Look out for a worn trail on your right, which leads up to the waterfall.

 7. Scuba Dive at the Great White Wall or Rainbow Reef

 With the famed Rainbow Reef on Taveuni’s doorstep, scuba diving is a no-brainer!
 The reef boasts 30 vibrant dive sites, 390 species of coral and around 1,500 species of vibrant fish.
 It’s common to see large groupers, blue ribbon eels, sea turtles, sharks, lionfish and more.
-One of the most breathtaking features of the Rainbow Reef is the White Wall, a 150ft/46m-high 200ft/61m-long coral structure covered in soft white coral.
-While scuba diving is easy to organise from just about any accommodation in Taveuni and the islands of Qamea and Matangi, the specialised dive resorts, such as Taveuni Dive Resort, Nakia Resort and Taveuni Island Resort & Spa, are a good place to start.
-See more activities like this in 10 Luxury Activities in Taveuni.
+One of the most breathtaking features of the Rainbow Reef is the White Wall, a 46 m (150 ft)-high 61 m (200 ft)-long coral structure covered in soft white coral.
+While scuba diving is easy to organise from just about any accommodation in Taveuni and the islands of Qamea and Matangi, the specialised dive resorts, such as those we list for Taveuni in the 20 Best Dive Resorts in Fiji, are a good place to start.
+See more activities like this in the 10 Luxury Activities in Taveuni.

 8. Explore the Bouma National Heritage Park